aandaleon/Local_Ancestry/README.md

 # Local Ancestry

-My final project for Advanced Bioinformatics (BIOI 500) is a comparison of three local ancestry estimation softwares: LAMP-LD, RFMix, and Loter.
+My final project for Advanced Bioinformatics (BIOI 500) is a comparison of three local ancestry estimation softwares: LAMP-LD, RFMix, and ELAI.
+The project originally included [Loter](https://academic.oup.com/mbe/article-lookup/doi/10.1093/molbev/msy126), but had difficulty computing, and all scripts from Loter analyses have been preserved.
 This repository concerns running the actual comparative analysis, with paths directed to those on wheelerlab3 and only concerning chr.
 22 for speed purposes.
 These analyses include:

 * [Downloading the softwares](https://github.com/aandaleon/Local_Ancestry/blob/master/01_testing_softwares.sh)
 * [Simulating genotypes from 1000G CEU and YRI](https://github.com/aandaleon/Local_Ancestry/blob/master/02a1_simulate_admixture.sh)